Animal Rescue Worker Jailed Over £190,000 Charity Fraud

-Chris Tucker, an animal rescue worker, has been convicted of fraudulently misappropriating £190,000 of public donations to finance his personal property.
-Following a five-day trial at Lewes Crown Court, which concluded on Friday, October 6th, Tucker was found guilty by a jury.
+Chris Tucker, an animal rescue worker, has been found guilty of ripping off nearly £190,000 in public donations to buy his own home.
+After a five-day trial at Lewes Crown Court, the 60-year-old was convicted of fraud by a jury on Friday, October 6th.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.